anmonteiro/anmonteiro.github.io/_posts/2016-01-21-writing-om-next-reloadable-code-a-checklist.md

 <li><h3><strong><code>(defui ^:once MyComponent)</code> is also a thing</strong></h3></li>

 Applying the <code>:once</code> metadata to your Om Next components is the equivalent of using <code>defonce</code> to define the top-level variables in your program.
-It will prevent the React components constructors from being redefined, while patching those components' JavaScript prototypes to use the newly written (and hotloaded) code <sup><sub>2</sub></sup>.
+It will prevent the React components constructors from being redefined, while patching those components' JavaScript prototypes to use the newly written (and hotloaded) code.

 <li><h3><strong>only call <code>add-root!</code> on the initial load</strong></h3></li>